 More than half the people in this city have a degree, so what will make you stand out from them?
 You need 'add on' experience to give yourself a better start.
 If you take a year out to be a full-time paid President, you will gain experience that will set you apart and should give your graduate career an early boost.

-Past sabbaticals have been seen as good investments for prestigious graduate programmes, like Price Waterhouse Cooper and Blackrock.
+Past elected officers have been seen as good investments for prestigious graduate programmes, like Price Waterhouse Cooper and Blackrock.
 Former Elected Officers now have top jobs in PR and media, transport and defence engineering, production management, computer game design.
-We even have a Paralympian and the current Director of BBC Online among our past officers.
+We even have a Paralympian and Director of BBC Online among our past officers!

 5. I have no chance, I don’t have a big team to help with my campaign